zhendrikse/tdd/tdd-katas/gilded-rose-kata/README.md

 The eventual goal of this kata is to add a new category of items, namely "Conjured" items that degrade in `Quality` twice as fast as normal items.

-# Creating a golden master
+## Creating a golden master

 Before we can touch/modify/refactor an existing code base, we first have to make sure we keep the current behaviour unaltered.
 To this extent, we first have to create a snapshot or so-called golden master.

 ![Snapshot](./assets/snapshot.png)

 This is exactly what we will do in this excercise using [approval testing](https://approvaltests.com/).

+## References

+- Refactoring the Gilded Rose [manually versus using Sourcery](https://sourcery.ai/blog/refactoring-gilded-rose/)